atimmeny27/ios-loc/README.md

 2. Visit the URL displayed in the console (usually `http://127.0.0.1:5432`) in your browser.

-3. Double click to change device location, the rest is self-explanatory.
+3. Double-click to change the device location.
+The iOS device is blue and the laptop (if available) appears in red.
+The rest is self-explanatory.